Phunbie/midterm_prog1/README.md

 ### Instructions on how to run the project

-The pickled model is already in all you have to do is run this on your command promt:
+The pickled model is already in the repo all you have to do is run this on your command promt:

 1)docker build -t propensity-prediction .